States of Knowing – What Happens When Consciousness No Longer Belongs to You

 The Scientific Framework

 Useful for removing stigma, but less useful for understanding.
 The brain lights up in particular patterns.
+The temporal lobe activates.
+The DMN downregulates.
+The serotonin-2A receptors engage.
 This is correlation, not explanation.
 To say the temporal lobe activates is not to say what temporal lobe activation is like from the inside.
 The third-person description and the first-person experience are not the same phenomenon described differently.
 They are different phenomena with a mysterious relationship.

 The Spiritual Framework